ablaamim/Piscine-42/readme.md

 ## Disclaimer : :skull: CHEAT ZONE ALERT! :skull:

-This code is not licenced, copying it is not the best way to progress !
+> This code is not licenced, copying it is not the best way to progress !
 Dig your own way budd.

 </p>
 <p align="center">
 <img src="https://camo.githubusercontent.com/0f0675795e1d04d4f3d2de8af8161bf1b9db4ac04bf6dec63c6cd5ae908ebde7/68747470733a2f2f692e726564642e69742f3569696e637a62656430797a2e6a7067" width="700">
 </p>

+> “It’s harder to read code than to write it.” — Joel Spolsky

 ## :information_source: 1337 School (42 Network) :